mlabs-haskell/godot-cardano/paima-demo/README.md

 3. `cargo +nightly build -Zbuild-std --target wasm32-unknown-emscripten`
 4. Copy or link `libcsl_godot/target/wasm32-unknown-emscripten/debug/csl_godot.wasm` to `addons/@mlabs-haskell/godot-cardano/bin`

+Optional: to prevent Godot editor from signaling bunch of errors, `.so` library can be compiled and added to `addons/@mlabs-haskell/godot-cardano/bin`:

+   1. `cd libcsl_godot`
+   2. `cargo build`
+   3. (in case of Linux) Copy or link `libcsl_godot/target/debug/libcsl_godot.so` to `addons/@mlabs-haskell/godot-cardano/bin` as `libcsl_godot.linux.template_debug.x86_64.so`

+If `.so` is added, project can be run from Godot editor, but only one button to test signing will be shown in UI.

 ### Generate and setup Paima template and Batcher

 From fresh repo proceed with following steps:

-1. Copy or link to root paima engine as `paima-engine`
+1. Copy or link to root Paima engine as `paima-engine`
 2. `make init` (goes through initialization process according to the [open-world-readme](./open-world/README.md); tested in Linux,some extra flags are required for macOS, see the readme; if there is some "red" messages about vulnerabilities it should be ok
 3. `make replace-env-file`. ⚠️ This command changes `.env.localhost`, generated from `./open-world/.env.example`, to properly edited version - `.env.localhost.godot`.
-It adds proper `BATCHER_URI`, fixes `BATCHER_DB_HOST` (see generated [open-world/.env.example](./open-world/.env.example) for comparison).
-It is important to make this replace before the next one, or the middleware that will be built next, will miss some important settings.
+It adds proper `BATCHER_URI`, changes `BATCHER_DB_HOST` (see generated [open-world/.env.example](./open-world/.env.example) for comparison).
+It is important to make this replace before the next step, or the middleware that will be built next, will miss some important settings.
 4. `make paima-middleware`
 5. `make init-batcher` - requests `sudo` to make batcher script (`./batcher/start.sh`) executable. ⚠️ `./batcher/.env.localhost` also changed according to `.env.localhost.godot`
 6. `make webserver-dir`